 More About Bettin Yer Smart

-NRCHA Supreme Cow Horse Bettin Yer Smart now standing to outside mares
+NRCHA Supreme Cow Horse Bettin Yer Smart

 Bettin Yer Smart (Jayhawk) is a 2007 AQHA red roan stallion owned by Long Pines Land and Livestock near Buffalo, South Dakota.
 A product of the Lindy Burch breeding program for the Oxbow Ranch, he is a grandson of Lindy’s great mare, Bet Yer Blue Boons, winner of the National Cutting Horse Association (NCHA) World Show, thanks to the Equine Reproductive Lab at Colorado State University.
 Lindy bred her world champion to Peptoboonsmal, and the result was Bet Yer Boons, who Lindy bred to Smart Little Lena, and Bettin Yer Smart’s destiny was set.